perrylson/embedded-rust-embassy/README.md

-# embedded-rust-embassy
+# embedded-rust-dps310-i2c-driver
-Tested the DPS310 temperature and pressure sensor with the Raspberry Pi Pico 2 W. Used the Embassy library to set up a driver interface.
+Tested the DPS310 temperature and pressure sensor with the Raspberry Pi Pico 2 W. Used the Embassy library to set up an I2C driver interface.
 Connected SDA and SCL to pin 14 and 15, respectively.
+Currently supports "command" mode.

 ### Get started
 - Run `cargo run` to see the sensor's temperature and pressure data